-J. Enrollment Requirements
+I. Enrollment Requirements

-Students are accepted into the Clinical Child Psychology Program as graduate students in both the Department of Psychology and the Department of Applied Behavioral Science as full-time students.
+Students are accepted into the Clinical Child Psychology Program in the Department of Clinical Child Psychology full-time students.
 Full-time status is defined by the University in the Policy Library (http://policy.ku.edu/graduate-studies/fulltime-enrollment).
 This policy defines the categories of full-time and part-time enrollment.